 The Bakerloo line extension from Elephant and Castle to Lewisham is fundamental to Southwark Council's plans.
-Extending the tube line and building three new stations along Old Kent Road will provide a big boost to the local economy.
-It will create new jobs and enable many more new homes to be built and at a faster rate.
+Extending the tube line and building three new stations along Old Kent Road would provide a big boost to the local economy, create new jobs and enable many more new homes to be built and at a faster rate.